OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/MicroNaut-sensors/README.md

 ```bash
 $ source "$HOME/.sdkman/bin/sdkman-init.sh"
 ```
-And
+And create your app scaffolding:
 ```bash
 $ mn create-app micronaut.sensors.complete
 ```
 This creates a new java project in a `complete` folder, with a `micronaut.sensors` package.

+> Note: From an IDE (like IntelliJ), it's much better to open the `complete` directory as a new Project.

 Then add a Controller
 ```java
 package micronaut.sensors;